HeidiSeibold/publishing-utopia/README.md

  - Public infrastructure: projects and economics
  - Methods of systems dev: DevOps and Virtualisation
  - Self publishing and decentralised publishing - Solid, Dockieli, etc
+ - OA and considering the public as an academic reader